sliftist/camera3/spec.md

         - And sometimes it just dies
     - Sometimes /dev/video0 goes away.
 We can switch, but I think that video crashes as well, etc, etc, until there is nothing let by /dev/video10, which I think is an encoded, which then hangs forever.

-1) Fix file scan not working
-    - Crashes and infinitely restarts
-    - So... we should create 1/40th the number of folders AND clean up old folders (eventually)
-2) Investigate gaps in highspeed playback
-    - The gaps exist in the 1x speed data
-    - OH!
-The %util for that drive is near 100%...
-        - Or... it was?
-Is the browser just reading way too much?
-Hmm... maybe?
-    - MAYBE limit is breaking it?
-3) Implement VideoManager queue

-Add buttons to adjust the rate up/down by 2x each way

-        todonext;
-        // Play around with seeking a lot more.
-I SEEMS to work okay, but... if there are ANY issues,
-        //      now would be the best time to fix them... todonext;
-        //  1) Try playing live video
-        //  2) Create gaps, and then make sure it can jump them

-Update VideoManager to use a queue to manage operations
-    - Load => .currentTime set => play
-    - Forces things to run in order
-        - ESPECIALLY loading video, as loading in parallel is terrible and causes a lot of lag before we can start playing
-    - BUT, allow clearing the queue
-        - We can break up most operations so cancellation isn't required.
-        - Loading data into the sourceBuffer will require checking to verify it hasn't been detached.
-        - AND, this should make seeking within loaded buffers instant
-    - Log the queue, so we can tell what it's doing, when it's done, and what it will do next
-    - UPDATE the gap jumper to look at the queue, so it only jumps gaps when we're idle
-        - AND update it to just poll, so we never miss jumping gaps
-        - Verify it on some gaps (and we can even create some gaps to test it)

-ALSO, fix preview on page load not showing
-    - Maybe this will just be fixed anyways?
-But...
-I don't think so.
-I think when we load video and then set currentTime the preview isn't showing until we start playing.
-Maybe we need to play for a second then stop playing?
-(When we switch speeds the preview should work somewhat well)

-VERIFY via playing our choppy incorrectly timed video, which might require gap jumping (although it might also play normally...)

 todonext
 Check io errors after running for a while